 I’ll be honest, it was kind of a scary, reckless sort of feeling, but once it was all said and done and I saw how huge my give away pile was I felt so F R E E !

 Here’s the thing.
 I am a mom, but I have many interests and I do many things.
-I don’t do t-shirts (like the kind you wear in school) and I don’t own sweat pants.
+I don’t do t-shirts (like the casual, school spirit kind) and I don’t own sweat pants.
 I love skirts.
 I like to wear my hippie vintage just as much as I love my preppy stripes.
 I go just as crazy for a skull and bones tank as I do for my floral peplum.

 Sometimes all that variety can make it hard to get dressed in the morning.
 One thing that helped me narrow my clothing focus was to go through this Wardrobe Planner from un-fancy.
 This planner asked me questions like “What color do you love yourself in?” and “what are the brands of your favorite pieces?”.